mercadolibre/mobile-dependencies_whitelist/README.md

 This plugin helps us on the following things:

-1. It configures the custom Nexus repositories when using our custom Android Libraries as dependencies in Gradle.
+1. It configures the custom Bintray repositories when using our custom Android Libraries as dependencies in Gradle.
 2. It links the sources of the dependencies, for the two possible packagings (JARs and AARs).

 All you have to do is: